From time to time I get asked questions about the painting materials I use...

 Thalo Red Rose- Grumbacher

-I use Prussian blue and Perylene to make my blacks but also started using Black Spinel by Gamblin.
+I use Prussian blue and Perylene to make my blacks but also started using Ivory (Bone) Black. (favorite)- Sennelier.

 In the early stages i use triple rectified turpentine, by Vasari Classic Artists' Oil Colors.